Dempsy/dempsy/README.md

 ## Current Work

-Dempsy is currently only available as source code.
-Binaries for the next release (0.6) will be available within a week.
 See the [issues](https://github.com/Dempsy/Dempsy/issues) list for a backlog.
 The primary tasks are currently:

 1. Full Elasticity - While Dempsy was built from the ground up to be elastic, the ability for the topology to dynamically morph is under development and expected in May.
 1. AWS push button deployment and an example integration with an elastic provisioning tool